All the flowers of tomorrow

 Singing Stones believes positive social change begins within.
 We believe everyone deserves access to an education that respects diversity .
 Our students engage with curriculum designed to individually bring out the unique gifts within each child, whether in our Early Childhood or Grades.
 We provide this alternative approach while offering it accessibly to all.

-Our current vision is to add new grade levels with our pioneering class which grew from 5 preschoolers to its current fifth grade.
+Our current vision is to add new grade levels with our pioneering class which grew from 5 preschoolers to its current sixth grade.
 We strive for Singing Stones to ultimately offer programs from infancy through high school.
 Our long-term goal will include a living/working farm, performing arts center, teacher training and housing, an anthroposophic school doctor, senior living, and a camphill movement.

 Singing Stones, like virtually all non-profit independent schools in the country, relies on a combination of tuition and fundraising revenue to support its daily operations.
 In order to support our school’s current day-to-day needs and meet our future vision for the school, we look to you; we know we cannot do it alone.
 Our financial health and successful growth is dependent upon everyone in our community—board members, teachers, staff, parents, extended family, friends, local businesses, county officials, and you—to work together to fulfill our collective dream.